 By 700 B.C. the Celts were established in Central Europe north of the Alps.
 From there they spread to Italy, Spain, France and eventually their culture reached the "Islands of the Pretani" (Britian & Ireland).

-Various 'Celtic' peoples (insular tribes that used a celtic language) became the dominant caste in different parts of the British Isles, however the majority of the population in Scotland and Ireland remained the pre-celtic Pretani (known as 'Picts' in Scotland and 'Cruthin' in Ireland).
-In Ulster the Celtic Ulaid (from whom Ulster got it's name - Norse for 'place of the Ulaid') became a powerful force.
+Various 'Celtic' peoples (actually insular tribes that adopted celtic languages) became the dominant caste in different parts of the British Isles, however the majority of the population in Scotland and Ireland remained the pre-celtic Pretani (known as 'Picts' in Scotland and 'Cruthin' in Ireland).
+In Ulster the Celtic speaking Ulaid, from whom Ulster got it's name, (Ulster is a Norse word meaning 'place of the Ulaid') became a powerful force.
 However, Ulster was sometimes still ruled by a Cruthinic king although Generally, the two peoples united as Ulidians when faced with their common enemy, the southern Gael kingdoms.

 The oldest story in Western European literature tells of an attack on Ulster by the combined armies of the other kingdoms on the island.
 From the court of the King of Ulster at Navan Fort came the Red Branch Knights.
 The most fearsome of these Ulster Knights was the mighty Cúchulainn (Setanta).
 His exploits in fighting the other tribes of Ireland are certainly at least exaggerated, but Ulster did fight wars to preserve her independence from Southern aggressors.
 There are great ancient 'Walls' such as the 'Black Pig's Dyke' which runs across much of lower Ulster, consisting of great linear earthworks, a series of massive defenses, guarding the routeways into Ulster identified by archaeologists as fortifications against such attacks.